 Dr. Jody Janati (L) and Candi Broeffle (R)

-What foods and spices add flavor to your life?
-Our Facebook question this month is: In what interesting and creative ways do you use your favorite spices?
-Please visit us as Facebook.com/NaturalAwakeningsTwinCities/ and join the discussion.
+Our Facebook question this month is: How do you create a more healthy and joyful home?
+Please visit us at Facebook.com/NaturalAwakeningsTwinCities/ and join the discussion.
 We would love to hear successful tips from our readers.

 Edit ModuleShow Tags